Discover the career path of Salma Hayek, from the first major opportunity to industry-changing achievements.

 In 2017, Salma Hayek starred in The Hitman's Bodyguard and earned critical acclaim for her performance in Beatriz at Dinner.

-In September 2019, Salma Hayek was one of fifteen women selected to appear on the cover of British Vogue, guest-edited by Meghan, Duchess of Sussex.
+In September 2019, Salma Hayek was one of fifteen women selected to appear on the cover of the September 2019 issue of British Vogue, which was guest-edited by Meghan, Duchess of Sussex.

 In 2019, the Pinault family pledged US$113 million to support the reconstruction efforts of Notre Dame Cathedral in Paris, following its destruction in a fire.